-The first of which is the unbalanced or out of ratio condition of the PA current and voltage.
-When changing power levels, the PA current and voltage are supposed to track together.
+The first of which is the unbalanced or out-of-ratio condition of the PA current and voltage.
+When changing power levels, the PA current, and voltage are supposed to track together.
 When they do not, it is an almost sure sign that one or several of the MOSFETS in the PA are shorted.
 Shorted IRF-350 MOSFETS are indicated by blown fuses on the PA boards and should be replaced in pairs.
 The reason for the damaged devices also needs to be investigated.
 It is entirely possible that the site receives a lot of lightning, which can cause this damage.
-It could also be heat related, as the site is not currently air conditioned.
+It could also be heat related, as the site is not currently air-conditioned.
 The other possibility is under drive conditions.

 Since this is an older unit, all of the large electrolytic capacitors are also suspect and need to be replaced.
-There are three power supply capacitors in the bottom of the transmitter, two 76,000 μF 40 VDC for low voltage and one 7500 μF, 350 VDC for high voltage.
-The modulator section also has six 5100 μF 350 VDC capacitors, collectively known as “dynamite sticks” due to there explosive potential if installed incorrectly.
+There are three power supply capacitors at the bottom of the transmitter, two 76,000 μF 40 VDC for low voltage and one 7500 μF, 350 VDC for high voltage.
+The modulator section also has six 5100 μF 350 VDC capacitors, collectively known as “dynamite sticks” due to their explosive potential if installed incorrectly.

 While replacing the dynamite sticks, I noticed this PDM pickup board has a whole burned through it.
 This is a part of the modulator section and if it burned completely open, would likely cause all sorts of problems with this transmitter, likely spurs all around the dial, distorted modulation or perhaps overload and fail altogether.